-- Fire management activities have the potential to harm the environment through pollution of air, water and land, damage to biodiversity, and use of water and other scarce resources. - Harm should be managed through avoiding harm.
-If that is not possible or practical, steps should be taken to minimise harm through reducing its impact, rehabilitating affected areas or compensating for the harm caused. - Fire management activities also have the potential to be of benefit to the environment.
-For example, weed control can improve environmental values as well as reducing fire fuels. - Opportunities to protect and improve the environment should be identified as part of every fire management activity. - Fire is a natural part of the Australian environment.
+- Fire management activities have the potential to harm the environment through pollution of air, water and land, damage to biodiversity, and use of water and other scarce resources. - Harm should be avoided.
+If not possible or practical, steps should be taken to minimise harm by reducing its impact, rehabilitating affected areas or compensating for the harm caused. - Fire management activities may benefit some ecosystem functions and species.
+For example, by creating habitat diversity, triggering breeding cycles or germination and for use in weed control. - Opportunities to protect and improve the environment should be identified as part of every fire management activity. - Fire is a natural part of the Australian environment.
 Fire of the appropriate regime (frequency, intensity, season, extent and type) is necessary for the health of most native vegetation and the habitat it provides. - Protecting the environment is an important part of protecting the community, which depends upon the environment for its life and livelihood.
-Where practical, fire should be planned to achieve both environmental and community safety outcomes. - Fire management should be guided by an understanding of the environmental assets present on a site, the possible effects of fire and fire management on these assets, and an assessment of options based upon risk. - Environmental information should be obtained from science-based tools and confirmed with relevant experts. - Using the 'precautionary principle', lack of information on environmental assets and their needs should not prevent fire management from being carried out with care, but monitoring should be undertaken to learn from the experience. - All fire management activities should be monitored and data provided to government databases to ensure that the wider fire management community is able to learn from these experiences.
+Where practical, fire should be planned to achieve both environmental and community safety outcomes. - Fire management should be guided by an understanding of the environmental assets present on a site, the possible effects of fire and fire management on these assets, and an assessment of options based upon risk.

+- Environmental information should be obtained from science-based tools and confirmed with relevant experts. - Using the 'precautionary principle', lack of information on environmental assets and their needs should not prevent fire management from being carried out with care, but monitoring should be undertaken to learn from the experience. - All fire management activities should be monitored to determine if management objectives were achieved, to evaluate if the methods used were effective, and to understand how species and ecosystems respond to a given treatment. - Monitoring data should be centrally housed so that the wider fire management community is able to benefit. - Landholder involvement in planning and decisionmaking for fire management should be supported, and community values accounted for.